Shetland dialect: Morphology

 The language allows both compounding and derivation.
 The derivational affixes are mostly Anglian, but there are some Dutch examples, such as the diminutive -kin < Middle Dutch -kijn/-ken.

 Grammatical functions are for the most part expressed analytically, through there are a few concatenative grammatical markers, such as the genitive marker or a few tense/aspect markers.
-The language, like all Germanic languages, have both strong and weak verbs, with a rich ablaut system for the latter.
+The language, like all Germanic languages, has both strong and weak verbs, with a rich ablaut system for the latter.

 Grammar

 The grammar of the language aligns extremely closely with the Continental Scandinavian languages (see dendrogram in #Status as a Mixed Language).

 Noun phrase

 Nouns

 The nouns of the language have two numbers - singular and plural; and three genders - masculine, feminine and neuter.
 The genders are expressed pronominally: concrete count nouns are either masculine or feminine, while abstract nouns and mass nouns are neuter.
 New, modern items are assigned genders, such as laptop (M) and mobile phone (F).
 Weather and time dummies are masculine.

 There is a prolific associative plural an dem.